intelligenate/dfc/docs/user-guide.md

 Firmware updates are [located here](https://github.com/intelligenate/dfc/releases).
 To update the firmware or try out a beta release follow these steps.

-1. Download the nRF Connect for Mobile app [from here](https://www.nordicsemi.com/Products/Development-tools/nRF-Connect-for-mobile).
+1. Download the nRF Connect app for [mobile](https://www.nordicsemi.com/Products/Development-tools/nRF-Connect-for-mobile) or [desktop](https://www.nordicsemi.com/Products/Development-tools/nrf-connect-for-desktop).
     * nRF Connect is a third-party app developed by the maker of the wireless chipset used in DFC.
 It allows you to perform wireless firmware updates on DFC.
+    * Some users have reported issues using the nRF Connect app for Andriod so we recommend the iOS app or the desktop version.

 2. Download the firmware you want to install [from here](https://github.com/intelligenate/dfc/releases).